'vode' cover image

 // after calling app(), the state object is bound to the appNode

-// update state directly as it is a singleton (silent patch)
+// update state directly as it is a singleton (silent patch, no render)

 s.title = 'Hello World';